-Dispensed water is chilled, not iced.
+Dispensed water is cool, not iced.
 For colder water, simply add ice before dispensing water.

-To stop dispensing, release pressure from cradle and withdraw slowly to catch last bits of ice or drops of water.
+To stop dispensing, release pressure from cradle and withdraw slowly to catch last ice cubes or drops of water.

-Some slight dripping may occur following dispensing of crushed ice or chilled water.
+Some slight dripping may occur following dispensing of water.
 If excessive, wipe the spill dry immediately.

-Do not pour water in spill shelf because it is not self-draining-pour it in the kitchen sink.
-Clean the spill shelf and its grille regularly-see page 12.
+Do not pour water in spill shelf because it is not selfdraining-pour it in the kitchen sink.
+Clean the spill shelf and its grille regularly-see Care and Cleaning section.